hexfa/RickAndMorty/README.md

 # Rick and Morty App
+## Details 📜

-This is a sample README file for the Rick and Morty App, which displays the names of characters from the popular TV show "Rick and Morty".
+This is a simple app for Rick and Morty, which displays the names of characters from the popular TV show "Rick and Morty".
 The app is built using the following technologies: Compose, GraphQL, Hilt, View Model, and Clean Architecture.

 ## Table of Contents